 After the three weeks were up, the shrimp diet did in fact raise LDL cholesterol by about 7 percent compared to the low-cholesterol diet.
 However, it also increased HDL, or “good” cholesterol, by 12 percent and lowered triglycerides by 13 percent.
 This reveals that shrimp had a total positive effect on cholesterol because it improved both HDL and triglycerides a total of 25 percent with a net improvement of 18 percent.

-A 2015 study suggests that low HDL levels are associated with total inflammation in relation to heart disease.
+A suggests that low HDL levels are associated with total inflammation in relation to heart disease.
 Therefore, a higher HDL is desirable.

 The egg diet came out looking a worse, bumping up LDL by 10 percent while raising HDL only about 8 percent.